Skip to main content

 Continuation (how threads persist)

-Untether supports three ways to continue a thread:
+Untether supports four ways to continue a thread:

 1. Reply-to-continue (always available)